What to Eat and Drink Before and After Your Massage Preparing Your Body

 Hydration is essential before a massage to ensure your muscles are supple and ready for manipulation.
 Drink plenty of water throughout the day leading up to your appointment.
 Well-hydrated muscles are more responsive to massage and help in flushing out toxins released during the session.
 However, avoid excessive caffeine or alcohol intake, as these can dehydrate the body and counteract the benefits of hydration.

 Eating a light meal before your massage can provide sustained energy without leaving you feeling too full or uncomfortable.
 Opt for easily digestible foods such as fruits, vegetables, whole grains, or lean proteins.
 These foods provide essential nutrients and energy to support your body during the massage session.
-Avoid heavy or greasy meals that may cause bloating or sluggishness, making it harder to relax during your massage.
-If you need tips for massaging lower back, click on the link so you know what to expect.
+Avoid heavy or greasy meals that may cause bloating or sluggishness, making it harder to relax.
+If you need tips for massaging the lower back, click the link to learn what to expect.

 Post-Massage Hydration: Replenishing Fluids